WrestleMania X8: Aftermath

-Stone Cold Steve Austin no-showed the following two weeks after WrestleMania, claiming to be burned out.
+"Stone Cold" Steve Austin no-showed the following two weeks after WrestleMania, claiming to be burned out.
 When he returned on the April 1 episode of Raw, the show was centered on which brand he would choose.
 Both McMahon and Flair would attempt to win his signature, with Austin eventually choosing the Raw brand.
 After being drafted to Raw, Austin would get himself involved in the feud between The Undertaker and Ric Flair, fighting The Undertaker at Backlash for a shot at the WWF Undisputed Championship, which he would lose.
 The storyline itself evolved into a feud between Austin and Flair, with the nWo's involvement on Flair's behalf.

+Maven would have another defense of the Hardcore Championship on Raw the following night, against Al Snow.
+The match would end in a no-contest when both men, as well as Spike Dudley, were wiped out by the debuting Brock Lesnar.

 WrestleMania X8 was the last WrestleMania held before the introduction of the brand extension on March 25, which split the roster between the Raw and SmackDown! brands, where wrestlers were exclusively assigned to perform.
 It was also the last WrestleMania held under the WWF name, as the company was renamed to World Wrestling Entertainment (WWE) in May.
-This was also the last WrestleMania to be held outside the United States until 2027 when WrestleMania 43 will emante from Riyadh, Saudi Arabia.
-The WWE would then return to this venue, which was then renamed to the Rogers Centre in 2005, for Elimination Chamber: Toronto.
+This is also the last WrestleMania to be held outside the United States until 2027 when WrestleMania 43 will emante from Riyadh, Saudi Arabia.
+The WWE would then return to this venue, which was then renamed to the Rogers Centre in 2025, for Elimination Chamber: Toronto.